-There are 2 application deadlines: 1) February 1 is priority deadline for fall admission (a decision will be made by Feb.
-15 on applications turned in by this date).
-2) April 1 - is final deadline for fall admissions (a decision will be made by April 15).
-Approximately 20 students are admitted to the CCJ masters' degree annually.
+There are 2 application deadlines: 1) February 1 is priority deadline for fall admission and 2) April 1 - is final deadline for fall admissions (a decision will be made by April 15).

 What do I submit to the Admissions Office?

 The university requires applicants to submit the following four items to the Office of Admissions to be considered for a graduate program:

 - What do I submit to the Criminology and Criminal Justice Division?

 For an application to be considered by the CCJ Division, the prospective student must submit the following documents:

 A 500-word statement of purpose describing academic and professional career goals, including subfields of primary interest.
 The statement may also be used to provide any other additional information pertinent to the applicant's qualifications.